languidphoton/ralts/README.md

 total size is 41586604  speedup is 1.15
 ```

-If you run the command again immediately, you get the following:
+If you run the command again without changing any files in the `obsidian_folder`, you get the following:

 ```
 % python3 ralts.py cloud